跳到主要內容區塊

 System Forecast Release Information

-●Forecast Period : September 3, 2025~September 9, 2025
+●Forecast Period : October 30, 2025~November 5, 2025

-●Forecast Release Concentration : For the next 7 days, 0 Bq/L liter is used as the release concentration predicted by the model diffusion (such as the yellow line after 09/03 in the figure).
+●Forecast Release Concentration : For the next 7 days, the release concentration for model diffusion forecast will be 374 Bq/L (as shown by the yellow line after Figure 10/30).

-Note:Based on actual monitoring data from Japan
+Note:Collecting actual monitoring information from Japan

 資料更新說明圖